Creative Residency

 The Creative Residency Program

 The mission of the Creative Residency program at Bloedel Reserve is to foster creative thinking that is inspired by nature and that explores the connection between humans and the environment.
+What exactly do Creative Residents do while they are staying at Bloedel Reserve?
+For some, it is an intensely private time of rest and reflection, a chance to recharge their creative juices.
+And for others, it’s a chance to experiment, play, begin new projects or continue developing works already in progress.
 The program opportunity is described in more detail below.
 Watch this video to learn more.

-We are thrilled to be able to announce the 2025 Creative Resident cohort to Bloedel Reserve.
+We are thrilled to announce the 2026 Creative Resident cohort to Bloedel Reserve.
 We’re looking forward to meeting all of the Residents and sharing with you the work they will be pursuing while they are onsite.

 For a list of upcoming events by Creative Residents, visit our Events calendar here.